GalaluddinOwais/Finding-Donors-ML-NOTEBOOK/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

-### note
+### Note
-- this project is actually a completion of a template notebook, which you can find in there [notebook to complete](github.com/udacity/cd0025-supervised-learning)
+- This project is actually a completion of a template notebook, which you can find in there [notebook to complete](github.com/udacity/cd0025-supervised-learning)
-- this README is a modified README from [the original repository](github.com/udacity/cd0025-supervised-learning).
+- This README is a modified README from [the original repository](github.com/udacity/cd0025-supervised-learning).
 It originally provides instructions to guide the student in completing and submitting the project.

+### key Achievements
+- Completed all the codes and answered all the questions correctly as required by Udacity's Machine Learning Cross-Skilling Nanodegree course for course completion
+- Picked three models suitable for the case as driven by intuition and experience and tested their performance on their default settings
+- Picked one of the three models according to the accuracy, F0.5-score, and the time taken to train and predict
+- Optimized the picked model to achieve an accuracy of 86% and F0.5-score 73%
+- Received a very positive feedback from the reviewer, who described the project as “very impressive” for “the good understanding of the techniques”

+### Requirements

 This project requires **Python 3.x** and the following Python libraries installed: